pisgahk/nvim/README.md

 ![Preview of my May2k25 setup solving rustlings qns](./illustrations/screenshot.png)

+I do not deserve to take all the credit.
+This was a clone and modification of the nvim setup by [Arfan Zubi Github](https://github.com/3rfaan), [Arfan Zubi YT](https://youtube.com/@zubiarfan?si=03t-IIL6_Ows-gWB).

 This is the new configuration of NeoVim for power users of Rust, Python, Solana(Even though I have not yet configured Solana settings yet as per May2025).

 It is loaded with auto completion features, lsp support, beautiful UI ...